Battle of Yeongpyeong (2002): Battle Situation

-On 29 June 2002, amid the festive atmosphere of the 2002 FIFA World Cup being held in South Korea, a North Korean patrol boat crossed the northern limit line and was warned to turn back.
+On 29 June 2002, a North Korean patrol boat crossed the northern limit line and was warned to turn back.
 Shortly afterward, a second North Korean patrol craft crossed the line and it was also warned to retreat across the line.
 The North Korean boats began threatening and harassing the South Korean vessels following them.

 After traveling 3 mi south past the limit line, the North Korean vessels attacked the two South Korean patrol killer medium (PKM) boats that had been monitoring them.
 At 10:25, the vessel that first crossed the line opened fire with its 85 mm gun and scored a direct hit on the wheelhouse of PKM-357 causing several casualties.

 The two squadrons then began a general engagement.
-The South Koreans using their 40 and 20 mm guns against the North Korean RPGs, 85 mm, and 35 mm guns.
+The South Koreans using their 40 and 20 mm guns against the North Korean RPGs, 85 mm, and 37 mm guns.
 About ten minutes later, two more PKMs and two corvettes reinforced the South Korean vessels and severely damaged one of the North Korean craft.
 Now heavily outnumbered and taking casualties, the North Korean vessels retreated back across the Limit Line at 10:59.

 Aftermath

 Both the North Korean and South Korean flotillas took casualties from the action.
 Thirteen North Koreans were killed and twenty five wounded.
 The South Koreans suffered six fatalities, four during the battle, one 83 days later from wounds suffered during the battle, and one found dead at sea after the battle.
 The dead were Lt.
 Cmdr.
 Yoon Yeong-ha, Jo Cheon-hyung, Seo Hu-won, and Hwang Do-hyeon (during the battle), Park Dong-hyeok (days later), and Han Sang-guk (found at sea); Eighteen others were injured.

 The damaged PKM-357 later sank while under tow, while the damaged North Korean vessel was able to limp its way back to port.
 Both sides laid blame on each other and South Korea demanded an apology from North Korea.

 According to a North Korean defector's statement in 2012, the North Korean patrol boat crewmembers involved in the battle suffered extensive splinter injuries from the South Korean "Devastator" shells.
 The injured North Koreans were reportedly quarantined in a hospital in Pyongyang to hide the extent of the casualties suffered in the battle.

-PKM 357 was later raised and towed to Pyeongtaek Naval Base, where she now a museum ship.
+PKM 357 was later raised and towed to Pyeongtaek Naval Base, where she is now a museum ship.
+For display at the War Memorial of Korea, another Chamsuri-class patrol boat, PKM 301, was repainted and given faux battle damage to simulate PKM 357.